yairbederman/EngineeringAgency/engineering-agent.md

 - **Artifact**: Tech Spec Markdown content
 - **Gate**: **STOP**.
 Present the generated Tech Spec content to the user.
 - **Action (Conditional)**:
-  - **MANDATORY**: Ask the user if they want to "Inject to Atlassian" (Confluence/Jira).
+  - **MANDATORY**: Ask the user if they want to "Inject to Jira" (create as Epic child Task).
   - **DO NOT** perform the following unless explicitly authorized:
-    - Create Confluence page using `mcp0_createConfluencePage` (parent ID: 259883024)
+    - Create Jira Task under Epic using `mcp0_createJiraIssue`
-    - Update Product Spec Confluence page's Links section with Tech Spec link
+    - Update Product Spec Confluence page's Links section with Tech Spec Task link
-    - Update Epic description using `mcp0_editJiraIssue` to replace "[TBD - Will be added after TechSpec phase]" with actual Tech Spec link
+    - Update Epic description using `mcp0_editJiraIssue` to replace "[TBD - Will be added after TechSpec phase]" with actual Tech Spec Task link

-#### After TaskPlanning
+#### After TaskPlanning (3 Internal Gates)

-- **Artifact**: List of Jira Tasks
+TaskPlanning has **three sequential gates** before proceeding to Implementation:

+**Gate 5a: Presentation Gate (Step 7)**
+- **Artifact**: Proposed task list with dependency order
-- **Pre-Creation Validation** (MANDATORY - Run BEFORE creating Jira tasks):
+- **Validation**: Pre-Creation Validation (Run BEFORE creating Jira tasks):

   **For EVERY Task, verify the following checklist is complete**: